 Here, then, is a wealth of information that should help you gain a better understanding of these tax-deferred insurance products--traditionally designed for retirement saving--before you go ahead and buy one.

 Annuities could be called the inverse of life insurance.
 The author of this Forbes article put it best when the author said that, “unlike life insurance, which protects against an early death, annuities protect against the risk that a retiree will live so long he’ll outlive his savings.”

-Annuities, in general, are contracts with insurance companies that, after you make a single payment or a series of payments, can provide you with a regular source of income for a set period of time—which can include the remainder of your life.
+Annuities, in general, are contracts with insurance companies that can provide you with a regular source of income for a set period of time.
+This can include the remainder of your life.

 Also, going back to the earlier comment about annuities often being confusing, they come in a number of types, including immediate or deferred, as well as fixed, variable, or equity-indexed.